-In a recent blog Less is More: Focusing Your Third-Party Vendor Risk Assessments on the Basics we provided guidance for developing the list of questions to use when assessing the security posture of your third-party vendors.
-Your list of questions requires periodic review and updating.
-At NuHarbor Security we review the questionnaires we develop for our clients every six months and update the questions accordingly.
+In a recent blog Less is More: Focusing Your Third-Party Vendor Risk Assessments on the Basics, we provided guidance for developing the list of questions to use when assessing the security posture of your third-party vendors, but this is not a one-and-done process.
+Your list of questions requires periodic review and updating in order to continue to be relevant and useful.
+At NuHarbor Security, we review the questionnaires that we develop for our clients every six months and update the questions accordingly.

-One of our clients recently shared a vendor information security assessment questionnaire they had received from one of their customers.
-One of the questions asked was whether our client allowed modem access to servers.
-Clearly this questionnaire hadn’t been updated to keep up with the times.
+One of our clients recently shared a vendor information security assessment questionnaire they received from a customer.
+One of the questions asked if our client allowed modem access to servers.
+Clearly, this questionnaire hadn’t been updated to keep with the times!
 An outdated questionnaire won’t help you accurately assess risk.
-An outdated questionnaire also reflects on your organization and may not be taken seriously by your vendors.
+Also, it reflects negatively on your organization and may cause your vendors to not take you seriously.